PsyTeachR/handyworkbook/docs/01-descriptives-d.md

 # A full descriptive

-**The Data**

-To look at a full descriptive example including the mean, variance, standard deviation, standard error, 95% Confidence Intervals, and z-scores, we will use the following data from 10 participants:
+To look at a full descriptive example including the mean, standard deviation, standard error, 95% Confidence Intervals, and z-scores, we will use the following data from 10 participants:

 <table>
  <thead>